-- are in a role which involves the leadership of a key organisational competency or governance requirement: and/or - b. are in a role that has a direct linkage to the long term strategic success of the business; and/or - c. are high performing with the potential to contribute even further to the organisation in a strategic and/or leadership capacity in the future; and - d.
+- a.
+Are in a role which involves the leadership of a key organisational competency or governance requirement: and/or - b.
+Are in a role that has a direct linkage to the long term strategic success of the business; and/or - c.
+Are high performing with the potential to contribute even further to the organisation in a strategic and/or leadership capacity in the future; and - d.
 Whose values and behaviours strongly align with the organisation's corporate values.